Single Pass Inkjet System Design

 Rob has been involved in the inkjet industry for over 15 years, where he has been responsible for a wide range of inkjet production printing systems including high speed on-press variable data printers, an inkjet label printing press, a one hundred part per minute container printer, flooring printers, a solar cell deposition system and many others.

 Rob formerly worked at Dimatix where he assisted international customers with new product development.
-Rob was a Co-Founder and Principle Engineer of Jetrion, an EFI company.
+Rob was a Co-Founder and Principal Engineer of Jetrion, an EFI company.
 While at Jetrion he was responsible for multiple custom inkjet production machines and the first commercially successful label press.

 He has consulted for Heidelberg, Mark Andy, and many confidential clients.
 His team has recently designed and built a print engine for a confidential Fortune 500 company that was demonstrated at the DRUPA trade show.